git-of-aj/Ananyojha/README.md

 - 💬 Ask me about cloud, bash scripting
 - 📫 How to reach me: hit that linkedin icon

-- thank you 🙏🏻 have a nice day 😁🎊
+## Thank You 🙏🏻 have a nice day ahead 😁🎊